RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Carbon (NTSC-U) [RNSE69]/Exient's Undercover AI Rubberbanding Port.md

 <summary>Rubberbanding AI Chases & Rams You</summary>

 Rubberbanding AI will chase and ram you, very crazy and fun.
-Recommended to use with the "Force Rubberbanding AI Speed" code so the AIs are always moving at a constant speed, else, their speed will be based on your speed and they won't move if you don't move.
+Recommended to use with the "Force Rubberbanding AI Speed" code so the AIs are always moving at a constant speed, else, their speed will be based on your speed and they won't move if you don't move

 Also recommended to use with "Indestructive Cop Cars (No Damage)"